ythuangmyco/ythuangmyco.github.io/_posts/2020-01-25-You-are-what-you-eat.md

 On the other hand, it does highlight the great divergence of ecological niches and phylogenetic origins of ambrosia fungi.
 A conserved metabolism inherited from their ancestors which might have been optimized for distinct niches would be a rational and safe strategy for fungi.
 In fact, the functional redundancy has been shown in many associated fungi in ambrosia symbiosis.
 It indicates that the nutritional-oriented evolution of fungi to feed the vector beetles may not be that strongly enforced in the ambrosia system.

 ![lip_phy](/assets/img/lip_amb_220.png)
-*Green dots (ambrosia) and red dots (non-ambrosia) are not grouping together, suggesting that their lipid contents are not closely related to each other (left).
-Dots with the same color are clustered, indicating that ambrosia fungi share similar lipid profiles with their ancestors, rather than other ambrosia fungi (right)*
+*Green (ambrosia) and red (non-ambrosia) are not grouping together, suggesting that their lipid contents are not closely related to each other (left).
+Dots with the same color are clustered, indicating that ambrosia fungi share similar lipid profiles with their non-ambrosia relatives, rather than with other ambrosia species (right)*

 the published paper [Huang et al. 2020](https://www.nature.com/articles/s41396-020-0593-7)